n2o1988/cheap-flights-demo/README.md

 ## App Structure
 The structure of the application is modular and it uses RequireJS for dependency management.
 We have a main AngularJS app, which is the "host" for different modules.
 Some of them are in the "src/app/common" folder and are common directives and services that every module could use.
 The "cheap-flights" module, which is the main application module by now, is making extensive use of the common modules.
+Each module has its own controllers, services, directives and even .less files (to be linked by the main.less).
+This makes them completely draggable from one project to the other, provided that the dependencies are set.

 ```
 cheap-flights-demo/